hlandrus/welcome-wagon-2019/dining_guide.rst

 the Seattle Art Museum (SAM) and situated in the business district of Seattle.
 There are many fast eats that serve the downtown workforce.
 As well there are bars and evening restaurant nearby that often have happy hours.
-The vibe is often more upscale and serving to the business professionals after work.
+The vibe is often more upscale and serving to business professionals after work.

 **Downtown Seattle - Pioneer Square**